 Sellers have first-hand experience of how COVID-19 has affected their businesses and they hold the information necessary to assess and support the impact.
 Meanwhile, buyers are on the outside looking in, with the unenviable task of getting comfortable with the pandemic’s implications on earnings to date and the business’s future earnings.
 Given the imbalance in power created by this dynamic, a buyer's burden of proof may be higher than that of a seller.

 By leveraging the following framework, a seller can facilitate an environment that would allow a transaction to be completed amid COVID-19.

-Establish the narrative: Assessment of the severity and anticipated duration of the impact is a key first step to manage the process.
-Nearly all businesses have experienced the short-term effects of COVID-19, from mobilization of at-home workforces to temporary operational closures.
+Establish the narrative: Assessment of the severity and anticipated duration of the impact is a key first step to managing the process.
+Nearly all businesses have experienced the short-term effects of COVID-19, from the mobilization of at-home workforces to temporary operational closures.
 Many businesses will feel the medium-term effects resulting from the economic disruption caused by the pandemic, from reduced cash flow to furloughs and lost customers.

 For some businesses, COVID-19 may represent a complete course change for industry operations and economics.
 Understanding the short-, medium- and long-term effects is crucial to assessing the "new normal" and establishing a narrative conducive to a well-run and efficient process that is equitable for the buyer and seller.

 Track and support the short- to medium-term impact: The more quantitative and qualitative information a seller retains to support the narrative, the more likely a buyer will become comfortable.
 For example, businesses that have lost customers due to COVID-19-related financial constraints would be wise to track customer attrition rates by reason and compare them to pre-COVID-19 rates as well as rates that underlie the assumptions in financial models.